Severson-Group/eMach/docs/source/EM_analyzers/bfield_spm_inner_rotor.rst

 Output to User
 **********************************
-The outer stator B field analyzer returns a `SPM_InnerRotorPMField` object.
+The outer stator B field analyzer returns a `BFieldSPM_InnerRotor` object.
 This object has methods such as `radial` and `tan` which can be used to determine B fields across the airgap of the machine.
 Users must specify the desired harmonics, orientation of the rotor d-axis, and the radius at which the fields are to be determined to utilize the methods of `SPM_InnerRotorPMField`.